 SLiDE is very pleased to announce that our youth company has been chosen to represent London at U.Dance 2017, taking place in Birmingham.
 The four day festival will give us the chance to perform at the Birmingham Hippodrome and take part in high quality dance workshops, with companies such as Candoco, Motion House and ACE Music and Dance.
-We will be performing our latest piece, Ubuntu, about group cohesion and community above the individual.
-We will be joined by other youth dance companies from around the UK and the National Youth Dance Company of Scotland and Wales.
+We will be performing our latest piece, Ubuntu, about group cohesion and community.

-This is the first time we have been on a residential trip and naturally we are very excited.
+If you are able to help with a donation towards our costs we have a funding page here.
+This is the first time we have been on a residential trip.
 The sense of independence and the range of dance skills the group will be developing is HUGE.
 Naturally there will be significant costs of taking 14 young dancers, disabled and non disabled, and chaperones which includes food, accommodation, travel and staff costs.
-If you are able to help with a donation towards our costs we have a funding page here.
 Thank you for any help you can offer.

 We have been really busy behind the scenes with lots of meetings and networking, ultimately building new partnerships.
 This has resulted in a new dance project with Parkinson’s UK, a fortnightly class for people with Parkinson’s in the Bromley area and of course, Rise and Rave! a FREE community event.
 Taking inspiration from Morning Gloryville (the ultimate sober rave phenomenon that has swept the globe) we have teamed up with our DJ friends at Club Soda and our new partner, the Boxpark Croydon.
 Expect great tunes and lots of exceedingly happy people welcoming in the weekend in true SLiDE style.